ssuukk/VRHelper/README.md

-#VR Helper for Google Gear VR
+# VR Helper for Google Gear VR

 >You don't have to buy a brewery to drink bear

-- my father used to say, and although he didn't mean serving video streams, but something completely different (if you know what I mean...), I do believe that you shouldn't be required to install Apache, MySQL and PHP (whatever it is...) to just serve some files.
+...my father used to say, and although he didn't mean serving video streams, but something completely different (if you know what I mean...), I do believe that you shouldn't be required to install Apache, MySQL and PHP (whatever it is...) to just serve some files.